 Montgomery sofa | @renovationtowers

-If contrasting shapes, styles or fabrics isn’t your thing, you might find your joy in playing around with colour.
-Perhaps the easiest way to contrast your pieces, mixing and matching colours from coordinated palettes can help to inject that little bit of playfulness into a space without it feeling mismatched or overwhelming.
+If contrasting shapes, styles, or fabrics isn’t your thing, you might find more joy in playing around with colour.
+Mixing and matching colours from a small palette is the easiest way to create contrast and inject playfulness into a space without it feeling overwhelming.

 Use bold accessories